kzingaj/kzingaj/README.md

 | **LCA1.0** | Infrastructure (coded from scratch) / Case Study | Cultural preservation, open-access discovery | In Development |

 ### **A Note On My Process**
 My portfolio spans multiple modes and phases of building/structuring.
 Public Library Collections and Ed-Tech Pain Point Observations represent foundational research and systems thinking.
 The Text Editor Case Study documents my personal process and field notes pertaining to the interfaces and overall design structures of Sublime Text, Simple Markdown, WebCode and JotterPad, and their relatability to efficient user flows - including proximity to fully-rendered plain text files.
 ESL Vocabulary Flashcards is an LLM-assisted prototype built through intentional prompt engineering, iterative refinement, and human-in-the-loop feedback.
 GitHub Portfolio Architecture applies IA thinking to my own digital presence.
-The Original Fiction Universe is a long-form , creative and linguistic project currently in progress; includes systematic, constructed language work rooted in cultural world-building and storytelling.
+The Original Fiction Universe is a long-form, creative and linguistic project currently in progress; includes systematic, constructed language work rooted in cultural world-building and storytelling.
 LCA1.0 represents my from-scratch development path, where I apply the same design thinking to custom codebases in this original project centered on cultural preservation and decolonial shifting.

 ---
 ### **Contact**
-Open to projects/collaborations aligned with cultural preservation, open access, and community-centered design.
+Open to projects/collaborations.
 [Book a consultation.](https://linktr.ee/kzingajimenez)